opendatahub-io/architecture-decision-records/documentation/components/dashboard/dashboardStorage.md

 type: Opaque
 ```

-See more information on the labels & annotations in the [Data Connection section of the K8s Labels & Annotations](./k8sLabelsAndAnnotations.md#data-connections)
+See more information on the labels & annotations in the [Connection section of the K8s Labels & Annotations](./k8sLabelsAndAnnotations.md#connections)